 Water quality is important to us!

-LUS goes above and beyond EPA regulations taking extra steps to ensure that the water delivered to Lafayette is safe, great tasting and meets our high quality standards.
+LUS goes beyond simply complying with Environmental Protection Agency (EPA) regulations.
+We take extra steps to ensure that all water delivered to customers is safe, good tasting, and clean, meeting our highest standards.

-The Water Quality Report is a mandate of the Environmental Protection Agency, in compliance with the 1996 amended Safe Drinking Water Act, which requires all community water systems to deliver a brief annual water quality report
+The Water Quality Report is a mandate of the EPA in compliance with the 1996 amended Safe Drinking Water Act, which requires all community water systems to deliver a brief annual water quality report.

-The Lafayette Utilities System water source is the Chicot Aquifer, a large, natural underground “lake” in Southwest Louisiana with a stable and plentiful freshwater supply.
-Once water reaches LUS’ water plant, it is cleaned through a three-stage process including (1) softening, (2) filtering and (3) disinfecting before it reaches your tap.
+The Lafayette Utilities System water source is the Chicot Aquifer, a large, natural underground “lake” in Southwest Louisiana.
+It is a stable and plentiful freshwater supply.
+Once water reaches LUS’s water plant, it is cleaned through a three-stage process including (1) softening, (2) filtering, and (3) disinfecting before it reaches your tap.
 LUS produces an average of 22 million gallons per day.

 Safe Drinking Water Program